danielgtaylor/arista/README.md

  * gstreamer-plugins-good
  * gstreamer-plugins-bad
  * gstreamer-plugins-ugly

 Debian users may need to install these additional dependencies:

  * gstreamer0.10-lame
  * gstreamer0.10-plugins-really-bad

+Fedora users first need to enable RPM Fusion repo because they won't have dependencies for Arista (http://rpmfusion.org/).
+Then install these additional dependencies:

+ * gnome-python2-rsvg
+ * nautilus-python (if using Nautilus extension)
+ * gstreamer-plugins-bad-nonfree

 Installation
 ------------